EddieJ03/cse15l-lab-reports/lab-report-5-week-10.md

 [![moon](moon.jpg)](/uri)
 ```

 The expected output thus should be `[]` since images are not valid links.

+To fix this issue, in line 76 in the other `MarkdownParse.java` file before running `toReturn.add(potentialLink)` the variable `potentialLink` should be checked if it contains any image file extensions such as `.jpg`.
+This way only links will be added and not images.